solemnsky/solemnsky-js/README.md

 	- clientMerge(id, snap): merge a snapshot sent from the server into a client
 	- serverMerge(id, snap): merge a snapshot sent from a client into the server

+## top-level control structures

+The game starts in a 'lobby' system, where players setup teams and chat with each other.
+Then, the game starts and a mode comes into play.
+The mode is used to deal with all the non-boilerplate of the game's progress, until it ends, when the clients and server go back into lobby mode.